Motivic invariant of real polynomial functions and Newton polyhedron: Recovering the weights

-The idea is to recover $p_2$ in the zeta function as the first contribution that does not come from the smallest face of the Newton polyhedron $(p_1,0,0)$.
-Denote by $A(f)$ the set of Fukui invariants $A(f)=\{k:[\mathcal A_l]\neq 0 \}$.
+by Proposition \ref{prop-posi} and $m_f(v)$ by Corollary \ref{corA}. \coGR{T}herefore \coGR{it is} sufficient to find $p_2$ or $p_3$ in order to recover all the weights.
+We are going to recover $p_2$ by a direct analysis of the first terms of the zeta function of $f$.
+More precisely, the idea is to recover $p_2$ in the zeta function as the first contribution that does not come from the vertex $(p_1,0,0)$ of the Newton polyhedron of $f$.
+Recall that $A(f)$ denote\coGR{s} the set of Fukui invariants $A(f)=\{k\in \NN^*:\mathcal A_k\neq \emptyset \}$.